-In the last articles we talked about augmented reality and virtual reality, two fields of ICT research that are often combined and frequently confused, especially in Italy, where their diffusion is less rapid than in the rest of the world.
+In this JOurnal we frequently talked about augmented reality and virtual reality, two fields of ICT research that are often combined and frequently confused, especially in Italy, where their diffusion is less rapid than in the rest of the world.
 In fact, the two technologies are quite different and have applications that are completely distinct and irreconcilable.
 Two similar ways of approaching an artificial reality.

 DIFFERENCES BETWEEN AUGMENTED REALITY AND VIRTUAL REALITY